Hot to Hire Developers In 2023: 15 Actionable Tips

 That being said, finding the right people for your team could be quite challenging for startups, especially if you don’t have any experience in software development yourself.
 To help you with the process, you can get in touch with SumatoSoft, a company that specializes in custom development and can assist you in your search.
-Beyond that, it’s worth following these tips for hiring a software developer at a startup in 2022.
+Beyond that, it’s worth following these tips for hiring a software developer in 2023.

 Tip #1: Learn More About Developers